 Other Interesting Activities

-Other than camping, here are other activities you can enjoy on the island:
+Other than camping, here are other activities you can enjoy on the island and other nearby areas:

 - Trekking to Cape Engaño – Make sure to get a guide when you go on this trek.
 Other than seeing lots of animals, the highlight of the trip is reaching the Cape Engaño lighthouse.
 Don’t forget to snap photos of the wonderful views from the lighthouse.
 You can also stop by a waterfall.